whitneyharper/whitneyharper/README.md

 ### Hello World 👋
 I am currently self-learning programming!
 My goal is to become a fullstack developer.
-I've done some small projects to pratice what I have learned.
+I've done some small projects to practice what I have learned.
 - 🔭 Working on backend project using Node.js
 - 🌱 Learning SQL databases
 <br>